pvcraven/web-development-class/source/assignments/10_wordpress_site/wordpress_site.rst

 The write-up is important.
 Please don't give me just a sentence or two.
 "A" work usually involves at least 3/4 of a page showing me how you hit all the points of the rubric.

+Use paragraphs.
+Use topic sentences.
+Organize it.
+Don't give me a wall of text.

 If you have time, play around with WordPress and figure out more about what you can do.
 Working with a CMS is a very useful skill.